 - Define Ground Rules: Sometimes shedding condoms doesn’t necessarily mean they come off for every type of encounter in your relationship.
 Having an honest conversation with your partner may reveal that you both feel comfortable accepting risks about certain sexual acts without a condom, but not comfortable with others – such as receptive anal sex with the HIV negative partner.
 While the risk still isn’t zero, you’ll both be on the same page about what risks you’re willing to take.

 What if an accident happens?

 So – you’ve decided to hook-up or start dating someone who has a different status and you’re taking precautions to prevent HIV transmission.
 But an accident happens such as a condom break or a drunken moment where you don’t make the same decisions you usually would sober.
 What’s next?
 Learn about Post-Exposure Prophylaxis (PEP) and how it can help prevent HIV if an unexpected exposure happens.
-But you’ll need to act quickly – PEP is most effective if taken within 72 hours of exposure – and shown to be more effective if taken sooner – although it’s not 100%.
+But you’ll need to act quickly – PEP is most effective if taken within 72 hours of exposure – and shown to be more effective if taken sooner.

 With the improvement of HIV meds (ART), the introduction of PrEP, the availability of free HIV / STD testing, and a variety of protection methods available for free at IGNITE’s Condom Bar, the ability for people of different status’ to hook-up, start dating or enter into a relationship without the HIV negative partner becoming infected is greater than ever.
 HIV is considered now to be a treatable chronic condition with a number of tools in the prevention toolbox.
 While no one wants to become infected or to infect someone else – HIV doesn’t have to keep you from finding Mr. Right, whatever your status is.